Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

-On the surface, there is no apparent difference between both events.
+On the surface, there’s no apparent difference between both incidents.
 However, they are distinctly opposite in nature.
-In this article, we will outline the differences in both situations.
-Additionally, you will learn the steps to take to optimise your data security.
+In this article, we’ll outline the differences in both scenarios.

 What's a data breach?

 A data breach could be a phrase that is more commonly used when talking about the exposure of confidential details from an external data source.
 A data breach is a direct attack on private data by an unauthorized entity.
 There are numerous examples of data breaches.
 For instance, hackers that penetrate a computer database, or somebody who coerces you into giving access to data they should not have.
 In the case of Marriott International, hackers planted malware in Marriott's systems sometime in 2014 but this was not detected until 2018.
-It led to the exposure of millions of guests' private data.
-This could have been detected sooner if the company had practiced standard security audits.
+It led to the deliberate exposure of millions of guests' private data.
+It is widely believed that this breach could have been detected sooner if the company had regularly practiced standard security audits.

 What's a data leak?

 Conversely, a data leak is the unauthorized transmission of information from inside an organization to an external recipient(s).
 The term is used to describe data that is transferred physically as well as digitally.
 The majority of data leak incidents happen online, more specifically via email and file transfer exchange.
-These incidents stem from a variety of occurrences, often as emails sent to the wrong individuals due to human error, or specific information being disclosed inadvertently in response to a request.
-Most of the data leak incidents are unintentional and non-malicious in nature.
-However, in the case of the Cambridge Analytica leak and other high profile cases widely-reported by the global media, they are often intended to expose or denigrate an institution or an individual(s).
-It's important to note that these types of data leaks are relatively rare, in comparison with less high profile data leaks that happen every day simply as a result of human error.
+These incidents stem from a variety of causes, often as emails sent to the wrong person due to human error, or sensitive information being disclosed inadvertently in response to a request.
+Most of the reported data leak incidents are unintentional and non-malicious in nature, and often account for over 80% of reported data leaks in the UK.
+However, in the case of the GGD data leak incidents and other high profile cases widely-reported by the global media, they are often intended to expose or denigrate an institution or specific individuals.
+It's important to note that these types of data leaks are relatively uncommon, in comparison with lower profile data leaks that happen every day simply due to human error.

 How to prevent and mitigate data exposure

 Unfortunately, it’s impossible to entirely prevent the threat of data breaches related to 3rd party services, such as social networking websites, ecommerce websites, and other online services.
-Cybercriminals are always adapting their methods, and it's challenging to stay abreast of their tactics.
+Cybercriminals are always adapting their methods, and it's incredibly challenging to stay abreast of their tactics.
 Nevertheless, there are several techniques you can deploy to reduce the potential threat to your company and customers or other contacts.
 Security measures regarding data breaches must be addressed on an individual level.
-It’s recommended to hire an IT security professional to create a custom-made actionable plan for your organization.

 At a minimum, standard cybersecurity practices should always be in place when connecting to online networks, such as: